Model Structures on Commutative Monoids in General Model Categories: Examples

 To see that the rectification axiom fails, consider $X=\Delta[0]$.
 Then the rectification axiom is asking $B\Sigma_n$ to be contractible.
 To see that Lurie's axiom fails, consider $f^{\boxprod 2}$ where $f:S^0\to D^1$.
 This map is not a $\Sigma_2$-cofibration because the action on the cofiber of $f^{\boxprod 2}$ is not free.
 However, to show that we get a cofibration after passing to $\Sigma_2$ coinvariants is easy, because the map is a monomorphism.
 Furthermore, this line of reasoning generalizes to show that $f^{\boxprod n}/\Sigma_n$ is a cofibration whenever $f$ is a generating (trivial) cofibration.
 To check that it's also a weak equivalence if $f$ is a generating trivial cofibration, we use the following theorem of Casacuberta \cite{eternal-preprint}:

 \begin{theorem} If $f$ is any map in sSet, then $Sym(-)$ preserves $f$-equivalences. \end{theorem}

 Obviously, this proves much more than we needed, and in fact we use the proof of this theorem in \cite{white-localization} to see that any monoidal Bousfield localization of sSet also satisfies the strong commutative monoid axiom.
 The key point in the proof of this theorem is due to an observation of Farjoun \cite{farjoun} which says that for any $X$, $Sym^n(X)$ can be written as a homotopy colimit of a free diagram formed by the orbits of $\Sigma_n$ where each quotient $\Sigma_n/H$ is sent to the fixed-point subspace $(X^n)^H$.
-It is then not too much work to see that $Sym^n(-)$ preserves weak equivalences (and more generally $f$-equivalences).
-We refer the reader to \cite{eternal-preprint} for the details.
+It is then not too much work to see that $Sym^n(-)$ preserves weak equivalences (and more generally $f$-equivalences), as is proven in \cite{eternal-preprint}.
+We then use Lemma \ref{lemma:boxprod-equiv-if-sym} to see that $f^{\boxprod n}/\Sigma_n$ is a weak equivalence whenever $f$ is a trivial cofibration, completing our proof that the strong commutative monoid axiom holds.

 \end{proof}

 Observe that the counterexample displaying the failure of Lurie's axiom and the rectification axiom also applies to $Top$, $sSet^G$, and $Top^G$.

 \begin{theorem} The category of compactly generated topological spaces satisfies the strong commutative monoid axiom. \end{theorem}